Birth Photography: Why You Should Hire a Birth Photographer - Baby Chick

 1. Remember the details of your baby’s birth.

-If you ask women who have given birth if they remember all of the details, they will probably say no. They may remember some of the details, but more than likely not all of it.
-And of course they don’t!
+If you ask women who have given birth if they remember all of the details, they will probably say no. They may remember some of the details, but not all of them.
+And, of course they don’t!
 They are working really hard and don’t have the energy to remember every single detail that happened.
 I can’t tell you how many times I’ve heard, “I don’t even remember this!” after viewing some of the photos I’ve taken for some of my clients.
 (As a birth doula, I offer to take pictures for my clients if they don’t hire a birth photographer.
 I am not a professional photographer, though!
-But at least they have something to keep to remember their baby’s birth-day.)
+But at least they have something to remember their baby’s birth-day.)

 Birth Photography: Capturing The Moment You First Became a Mother | Baby Chick